wierkstudio/envpress/README.md

 - Outgoing mail configuration (SMTP server credentials, sender details)
 - Disable file modifications by WordPress and its built-in file editor
 - Harden WordPress: Disable XML-RPC and pingbacks, hide exact version
-- Disable comments and related features with a flag
+- Use flags to disable native WordPress features like comments or oEmbed

 ## Getting Started